-As Manchester International Festival sets out its stall, we find that this year it’s not all about the artists – the city’s hidden spaces make a guest appearance too.
+As MIF sets out its stall, we find that this year it’s not all about the artists – the city’s hidden spaces make a guest appearance too.

 “This is very important because it is about Manchester’s past and Manchester’s future,” said Maxine Peake at today’s launch of Manchester International Festival.
 Standing on a stage set within the darkened, industrial surrounds of the Campfield Market Hall, and talking about her upcoming performance of Masque of Anarchy, a poem that festival organisers describe as “Britain’s greatest political poem”, Maxine Peake set the tone for a festival that feels as if it has somehow come of age.